sfc-gh-mkobel/hybrid-table-quickstart/README.md

 Duration: 10 Minutes

 In this lab, we will demonstrate a unique hybrid tables feature that shows how we can run multi-statement operations natively, easily and effectively in one consistent atomic transaction across both hybrid and standard table types.
-We'll execute a use case involving the update of a record in the TRUCK hybrid Table.
+We'll execute a use case where a truck owner acquires a new truck of the same model.
+Consequently we will have to update the YEAR column for relevant record in the TRUCK hybrid Table to reflect the change.
 As a result of this update, the TRUCK_HISTORY standard table will be promptly updated to track and preserve changes over time.

 ### Step 4.1 Run Multi Statement Transaction